schoolinformatica/restfulltamtam/README.md

 Restfull api for TamTam splash battle game

 This restfull API is written in PHP with the Laravel framework.
 It acts as the interface between the Game and the database, and the
 Android Application and the database.
-So in fact, instead of accessing the database directly and writing queries, http requests are made to the API which is both a safer and more of a clean implementation.
+Therefore, instead of accessing the database directly and writing queries, http requests are made to the API which is both a safer and more of a clean implementation.

 ## Usage